Smooth convex extensions of convex functions: convex extensions

 \subsection{Idea of the proof.}

 Let us give a rough sketch of the proof so as to guide the reader through the inevitable technicalities.
 We warn the reader, however, that what we now say we are going to do is not exactly what we will actually do.
 Our proof could be rewritten to match this sketch exactly, but at the cost of adding further technicalities, which we do not feel would be pertinent.
-This proof has two main parts.
-In the first part we will estimate the possible lack of convexity of $f$ outside $C$: by using the conditions $(CW^m)$, a Whitney partition of unity, and some ideas from the proof of the Whitney extension theorem in the $C^\infty$ case, we will construct a function $\eta\in C^\infty(\R)$ such that $\eta\geq 0$, $\eta^{-1}(0)=(-\infty, 0]$, and $\min_{|v|=1}D^{2}f(x)(v^2)\geq -\eta\left( d(x,C)\right)$ for every $x\in\R^n$.
-In the second part of the proof we will compensate the lack of convexity of $f$ outside $C$ with the construction of a function $\psi\in C^{\infty}(\R^n)$ such that $\psi\geq 0$, $\psi^{-1}(0)=C$, and $\min_{|v|=1}D^{2}\psi(x)(v^2)\geq 2\eta\left( d(x,C)\right)$.
-Then, by setting $F:=f+\psi$ we will conclude the proof of Theorem \ref{maintheorem Cinfty}.